Fabianjr90/Miscellaneous_Image_Analysis/README.md

 # Miscellaneous_Image_Analysis

 The folder **Lm Foci Counting Elbow** contains the files needed to cluster bacterial foci using the Elbow Method of K-means clustering.
 More details inside.

+The folder **NearestNeighborIndex** contains the files needed to calculate the NNI for an image of bacteria in a field of host cell nuclei.
+The main file is **bacteriaNNI.m**, which calls on **nearestneighbor.m** and uses **Test.tif** as an input test image.
+Bacteria and nuclei are thresholded using Otsu’s method (Sezgin and Sankur, 2004) and segmented using the distance transform (Maurer and Raghavan, 2003).
+Object segmentation was used to determine the number of bacteria or nuclei per image.
+To calculate the nearest neighbor index (Clark and Evans, 1954).
+To calculate the NNI, where NNI = D/(0.5*sqrt(A/N)), we calculate D (average of the distances of each bacterium to its nearest neighbor), A (the area occupied by the host cells), and N (the number of bacteria adhered to the monolayer).
+To calculate D, the Euclidean distance between each bacterium’s centroid and its closest neighbor was measured and averaged for all the bacteria in a single image.